 Also in agreement about creating a good performance dashboard for your audience is Bryce Bowman at People First Planning.
 Bowman shared, “ Focus on the decisions you are hoping to drive with each reporting view.
-Dashboards are frequently developed by those who are intimately familiar with the technical concepts, and they tend to include lots of details that are often irrelevant to decision-makers.
+Data dashboards are frequently developed by those who are intimately familiar with the technical concepts, and they tend to include lots of details that are often irrelevant to decision-makers.

 The best-designed dashboards include just enough information to inform and drive action on the topic being presented, while not overwhelming the user with less relevant facts and figures.”